 - Hormonal intrauterine device — There is an intrauterine device (IUD) that slowly releases a form of a progesterone-like hormone called a progestin, into the uterus.
 There is no estrogen in the IUD.
 The IUD prevents pregnancy and reduces menstrual bleeding for up to five years.
 A doctor or nurse places the IUD inside the uterus.
 This treatment is best for women who do not have plans to become pregnant within the next 6 to 12 months.
 (See "Patient information: Long-term methods of birth control (Beyond the Basics)", section on 'Intrauterine device (iud)'.)

 - Implant — There is an implant that slowly releases a progestin into your bloodstream.
 It prevents pregnancy and reduces menstrual bleeding for up to three years.
 A doctor or nurse places the implant (which is about the size of a match stick) under the skin in the upper inner arm.
-It is called Implanon® in the US and elsewhere.
+It is called Implanon in the United States and elsewhere.
 This treatment is best for women who do not have plans to become pregnant within the next 6 to 12 months.
 The most common side effect of the progestin implant is irregular menstrual bleeding.
 For more detailed information, (see "Patient information: Hormonal methods of birth control (Beyond the Basics)", section on 'Birth control implant').

 - Shot — Depot medroxyprogesterone acetate is a long-acting form of a progesterone-like hormone called a progestin.
 It is a shot given once every three months.
 This treatment prevents pregnancy and can reduce heavy menstrual bleeding.
 The shot is best for women who do not have plans to become pregnant in the next 6 to 12 months.
+In contrast to the implant and IUD, the shot has to wear off naturally and cannot be undone if you change your mind about an earlier pregnancy.

 The most common side effect of medroxyprogesterone acetate is bleeding and spotting, particularly during the first few months.
 Many women completely stop having menstrual periods after using this treatment for one year.
 More detailed information about medroxyprogesterone acetate is available separately.
 (See "Patient information: Hormonal methods of birth control (Beyond the Basics)", section on 'Injectable birth control'.)